D4XG/d4xg/README.md

 I'm Dan, the guy who owns <a href='https://dsc.gg/daxg'>Dan</a> Discord Bot and a leader in <a href='https://dsc.gg/drmclan'>Dreamer</a> Community.

-- :muscle:  Currently upgrading Raiden bot and adding more features to it.
+- :muscle:  Currently upgrading Dan. bot and adding more features to it.
 - :trophy: Got a Trophy regarding Defensive Mid Fielding in Soccer
 - :dart: To Learn Reactjs and other web development things